heatsrc/vue-declassified/client/README.md

 - :white_check_mark: **Composable definitions**
   - When former "builtin" globals such as `$store`/`$router`/etc are found vuedc will automatically import and assign to a variable
   - e.g., `const store = useStore()`
+- :white_check_mark: **Transforming Mixin**
+  - Typescript files can be provided to `convertMixin` and any mixin found in that file will have a composable analogue created and appended to the file.

 </details>